ArkEcosystemArchive/docs-legacy/docs/releases/v2.3/migrating_2.2_2.3.md

 This section addresses developers and lists notable changes during this version upgrade.
 For more details make sure you checkout [CHANGELOG](https://github.com/ArkEcosystem/core/blob/master/CHANGELOG.md) document.
 The following breaking changes where introduced in v2.3:

 ### 1. Logger engine replacement
-Default logger package was replaced to the `pino` logger.
-This improves the performance of logging, when it occurs in batch (e.g. syncing).
-You will need to update plugins.js file to replace `winston` with `pino`.
+The `@arkecosystem/core-logger-winston` package is no longer shipped by default as it was replaced with `@arkecosystem/core-logger-pino` to improve performance of rapid logging in scenarios like a sync from 0.
+You will need to update your `plugins.js` file to replace `winston` with `pino`.
 See Upgrade Step 1 above.

 ### 2. Renaming of Major Package Aliases